 ACT’s Information and Training resources are funded by the income generated by our live events, and through sponsorship and donations.
 The resources that we share, or develop ourselves, are evidence-based.
 We do not enter into commercial relationships to promote products or intervention approaches.

 ACT provides training through live events focused on a number of areas and by providing free online videos available at the convenience of the user.
 ACT’s training is self-supporting through registration fees, sponsorship and donations.

 In 2005 ACT opened its office in Burnaby as a provincial centre providing information and support under contract with the B.C.
 Ministry of Children and Family Development.
-While we no longer have government funding to allow us to provide individualized advocacy and support, ACT continues to provide extensive online resources and training opportunities to parents, para-professionals and professionals both live and online.
+While we no longer have government funding, guided by our newly formed Autistic and Indigenous Advisory Committees, ACT’s small but ambitious team continues to provide extensive online resources and a variety of training opportunities for Autistic individuals , parents/caregivers, and professionals both live and online.

 ACT’s approach and the resources built over two decades, with the help of so many, are not duplicated by government or by other agencies.
 As a not-for-profit led by a committed Board of Directors, ACT uses web-based technology, online information databases and social media, with the support of a network of experts who volunteer their time.

 ACT is most grateful to our members, donors, sponsors, presenters, and community partners including researcher practitioners and Autistic adults, and all who volunteer their time and expertise.
 Together, we present evidence-based research and resources that would not be possible without these relationships.